 A good part of year-end tax planning involves techniques to accelerate or postpone income or deductions, as your tax situation dictates.
 The idea is to keep income even from year to year.
 Having spikes in taxable income in any one tax year puts you in a higher average tax bracket than you would be in if you had evened out the amount of taxable income between the current and later year(s).
 (Historical note: For those of you old enough to remember, there was an income averaging rule built into the tax code.
 That provision has long been abolished.)

 So every year, businesses can take advantage of a traditional planning technique that involves alternatively deferring income and accelerating deductions.
-For example, business taxpayers such as pass-through entities (limited liability companies, partnerships, S corporations, sole proprietorships) should consider accelerating business income into the current year and deferring deductions until 2014 (and perhaps beyond) if they expect income to rise next year or in the future.
+For example, business taxpayers such as pass-through entities (limited liability companies, partnerships, S corporations, sole proprietorship) should consider accelerating business income into the current year and deferring deductions until 2014 (and perhaps beyond) if they expect income to rise next year or in the future.

 The strategy of accelerating or deferring income and deductions may apply to a number of transactions affecting your business including but not limited to the following: